Painless Parker: Career

 In 1913, Parker purchased a traveling circus and became its ringmaster, performing dental work with sideshow acts such as elephants, contortionists, trapeze artists, clowns, and a loud brass band that attracted crowds.
 Parker charged 50 cents for each extraction and promised to pay each patient $5 if the procedure hurt.
 He numbed patients with a cocaine solution that he called "hydrocaine" and sometimes whiskey.
 To encourage participation, Painless began with a demonstration in which he pretended to yank a molar from a calm audience member, whom he had planted.
-During actual extractions, Painless had the band to play loudly to cover the patient's moans and screams.
+During actual extractions, Painless had the band play loudly to cover the patient's moans and screams.
 At one point, he claimed to have pulled 357 teeth in one day, which he wore on a necklace.
 While lecturing crowds on the importance of dental hygiene, he kept a bucket of teeth by his feet.
 In 1915, he legally changed his first name to "Painless" after he was accused of breaking a false advertisement law by claiming that his dentistry was truly painless.

 Painless Parker garnered publicity for various stunts, including appearances with celebrities and treating a hippo named Lucas.
 When business thrived he opened dozens of clinics across North America, including 28 dental offices in the Western US, where he sold products for at-home dental care including mouthwashes and toothpastes, the first of their time.
 He employed over 240 dental staff including 75 dentists, and grossed $3 million per year.

 Painless Parker's license was regularly revoked in various states, and he took part in considerable legal action.
 On July 4, 1935, Parker dropped a $100,000 slander suit against Morris Fishbein of the American Medical Association who publicly called Painless Parker "Charlatan and a quack".
 Other targets of Painless Parker's court battles include Oakland mayor who attempted to ban sidewalk dentistry.

 In his later years, he embarked on publicized travels on his yacht, the Idalia.
 In 1925 he entered in a yacht race from the Golden Gate Bridge to Papeete, Tahiti and finished in last place.
 Though he was sued for running a man over with his yacht, Parker successfully dodged charges.